 Installing a Rear Bumper on a Kawasaki Mule UTV

 Step 1.
-Separate your bolts.
-There are two types of bolts included in the rear bumper kit: two silver bolts, and four darker self-threading bolts.
+Separate the bolts included in the rear bumper kit: two silver bolts, and four darker self-threading bolts.

 Step 2.
-Thread the four holes under the Mule — two on each side — for attaching the bumper.
-These holes must be prepared before the bumper can be attached.
+Thread the four holes under the Mule (two on each side) for attaching the bumper.
+The holes must be prepared before the bumper can be attached.
 Use the darker, self-threading bolts to thread these holes without the bumper in place.
 When you're done threading, back the bolts out of the holes.

-PRO TIP: You can thread these holes with a ratchet, but it's much easier to do using an impact wrench.
+PRO TIP: You can thread these holes with a ratchet, but it's much easier to do with an impact wrench.

 Step 3.
-Position the rear bumper.
-Once you get the bumper into place, hand-tighten the four dark-colored, self-threading bolts from the previous step to hold the bumper in place, starting with one on each side of the UTV.
+Position the rear bumper into place, then hand-tighten the four dark-colored, self-threading bolts from the previous step to hold the bumper in place, starting with one on each side of the UTV.
 This makes it easy to move the bumper around a little if you have trouble getting the bolt holes on the bumper to line up with the bolt holes on the Mule.

 Step 4.
-Place the two silver bolts above and behind the bumper, one on each side of the Mule, in roughly the position pictured below.
+Place the two silver bolts above and behind the bumper, one on each side of the Mule.
 The holes for these bolts are already threaded.

 Step 6.
 Use a soft-blow hammer to drive in the end plugs on both sides of the bumper and you're done.

-Now that your Kawasaki Mule has rear bumper protection, why not get it some extra protection up front too?
-Watch the video below to find out how to install a brush guard on a 2018 Kawasaki Mule.
+With rear bumper protection installed, why not get some extra protection up front as well?
+Watch the video below to see how to install a brush guard on a 2018 Kawasaki Mule.